ChromaticHQ/drupalorg-slack/README.md

    Jenkins job as opposed to a "slash command" from within Slack.
     1. `DEFAULT_CHANNEL_ID` / `SANDBOX_CHANNEL_ID` (optional): Populate these
-       values with the Slack channel ID's where you want the app to post notifations to.
-The easiest way to get these values is to load your Slack workspace in a web browser (as opposed to the Slack app) and grab the channel id's from the address bar.
+       values with the Slack channel ID's where you want the app to post notifications.
+The easiest way to get these values is to load your Slack workspace in a web browser (as opposed to the Slack app) and grab the channel IDs from the address bar.
     1. `ORG_TOKEN`: A secure value used to validate a request.
 1. Customize default values:
     1. `DEBUG_MODE`: Setting this value to `true` results in the